Ipstenu/varnish-debug-service/readme.txt

 This bucket - https://varnish-http-purge.objects-us-east-1.dream.io/ - was developed for
 use by the VARNISH HTTP PURGE plugin, hosted on WordPress.org.

-It is owned by Mika A. Epstein, and used only for providing up to date compatibility checks on plugins and themes that may conflict with running a server based cache service (such as Varnish or Nginx).
+It is owned by Mika A. Epstein, and used for providing up to date compatibility checks on plugins and themes that may conflict with running a server based cache service (such as Varnish or Nginx).

+PRIVACY:

-No identifying transaction data is recorded or stored, only overall usage.
-IP addresses of the website making the request may be recorded by the service, but there is no way to access them and use it to identify individuals or processes.
+When using this service, only non-personally-identifying transaction data is recorded or stored.
+IP addresses and the domain name of the website making the request may be recorded by the service, but there is no way to use that data to identify individuals or processes.

+This service may collect statistics about the behaviour of visitors.
+For instance, it may document the volume of usage.
+It also may be used to prevent access to sites abusing the service (such as via a DDoS attack).

+The service will not rent or sell this information to anyone.
+Other than to it's managing members, the service only discloses visitor information only when required to do so by law, or when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of the service, third parties, or the public at large.

 FILES: